Access to the territory and push backs

 The organisation Centre for Peace Studies – who intervened in the case – and activist alliance Are You Syrious called for the interior minister and others responsible within the police to be dismissed in light of the ruling.
 In December 2022, the Action plan was published.[26]
 The plan concerns measures that the authorities have taken to bring the violations to an end and to provide redress to the applicants.
 The Centre for Peace Studies and the Human Rights House Zagreb prepared recommendations for the execution of the judgment of M.H. and Others against Croatia.[27]

-In 2023, Centre for Peace Studies and the Human Rights House Zagreb prepared final recommendations for the execution of the judgment of M.H. and Others against Croatia.[28]
-With this second and last submission, the organizations gave proposals for measures to execute the judgment and prevent further violations of the human rights of refugees and other migrants in Croatia.
+In 2023, Centre for Peace Studies and the Human Rights House Zagreb prepared second recommendations for the execution of the judgment of M.H. and Others against Croatia.[28]
+With this submission, the organisations gave proposals for measures to execute the judgment and prevent further violations of the human rights of refugees and other migrants in Croatia.
 The aim of submission is to inform the Committee of Ministers that the measures proposed by the Government are not sufficient for the appropriate implementation of the judgement.
 Centre for Peace Studies and the Human Rights House Zagreb, stated that individual measures have been ineffective and insufficient.
 Regarding the general measures, they stated that structural and complex problems amounting to systematic human rights violations have continued and are still ongoing in Croatia.[29]

 The case is under enhanced supervision before the Committee of Ministers.[33]

-In its Annual Report,[32] the Committee of Ministers reported that it “examined M. H. and Others v.
+In its 2023 Annual Report,[34] the Committee of Ministers reported that it “examined M. H. and Others v.
 Croatia, concerning inter alia the collective expulsion of a family of asylum-seekers along the railway line at the Croatian border with Serbia and the lack of effective investigation into the death of one of the children who was hit by a train, as well as the detention of the family in prison type conditions which violated the right of minor children under Article 3.
 It took note of the ex officio reopening of the criminal investigations on the circumstances leading to the death of the child and asked for the examination of all available evidence and proper involvement of the applicants and their legal representative in the investigation.
-The Committee welcomed the establishment of the independent border monitoring mechanism, the first of its kind in all member states, and noted also the efforts to make the asylum procedure more accessible, including the translation of the asylum information in various languages.
+The Committee welcomed the establishment of the independent border monitoring mechanism, the first of its kind in all Member States, and noted also the efforts to make the asylum procedure more accessible, including the translation of the asylum information in various languages.
 The Committee invited the authorities to provide information on the steps taken to limit the detention of children in immigration centres with prison-type elements; and noted with interest the introduction of a regular ex officio judicial review of detention orders as well as a positive trend in the application of alternative measures to immigration detention and the efforts taken by the authorities to ensure the police, including the border police act with diligence in asylum proceedings.”

 Border monitoring